 Degrees in Computer Science

-The School of Computer Science at the University of Birmingham offers a full range of degrees courses in Computer Science, from Bachelors (B.Sc.) and Masters (M.Sc.) to Doctorates (Ph.D.) and is ranked fourth in The Guardian League Table 2016 (with 96% course satisfaction rate) and one of the top ten Institutions offering computing in the UK in The Complete University Guide 2016.
+The School of Computer Science at the University of Birmingham offers a full range of degrees in Computer Science, from BSc to MSc and Doctorates (Ph.D.) and has consistently been one of the top ten Institutions offering computing in the UK over the last five years.
+95% of our students go into graduate employment (Destination of Leavers from Higher Education Survey 2014/15), and our School is ranked 8th nationally for research quality in the '2014 Research Excellence Framework'.

 Undergraduate Computer Science Degree Courses